Sources of personal income in the Central Otago District, New Zealand

 Response rates and final data sources

-The response rate from 2018 Census forms was 83.6%.
-14.1% were sourced from administrative data supplied by Inland Revenue.
-2.1% of responses were imputed.
-There was no information available for the remaining 0.2% of people.
+For sources of personal income, the response rate from 2023 Census forms was 84.8%.
+14.4% were sourced from administrative data supplied by Inland Revenue, Ministry of Social Development, and Working for Families.
+0.8% of responses were imputed.

-The response rate from 2018 Census forms was 84.4%.
-In addition, 8.2% of responses were sourced from forms submitted during the 2013 Census.
-6.2% were sourced from administrative data such as the births register, education enrolments, Ministry of Health, Corrections, and Ministry of Defence datasets.
-1.2% of responses were imputed, while less than 0.1% were missing.
+For ethnic group, the response rate from 2023 Census forms was 86%.
+In addition, 8.8% of responses were sourced from forms submitted during the previous censuses.
+4.4% were sourced from administrative data such as the births register, education enrolments, Ministry of Health, Corrections, and Ministry of Defence datasets.
+0.8% of responses were imputed.

 Definitions